marcelkoz/PSUserInput/README.md

 ## Installing The Module

 ### Script
-The script `installmod.ps1` in the project root will install the Powershell module.
+Running the powershell script `install.ps1` without arguements will enter an interactive install.
+Select a location for the module to be installed to.

+Note: You may require admin privileges/root to install in system directories.

 ### Manually
-1. Get the Powershell Module locations from the environmental variable `$env:PSModulePath.Split(';')`
-2. Make a `PSUserInput` directory in one of those locations
+1. Create a `PSUserInput` directory in the desired location
-3. Run the `copymod.ps1` script in the root of the project and give the script the absolute path to the newly created `PSUserInput` directory
+2. Run `install.ps1 {PATH TO LOCATION}`